Central idempotents in group-graded rings

 Referee Report

 Summary.
-The manuscript proves that a nonzero central idempotent in a G-graded ring R has finite support group in two settings: when G is abelian, and when G is arbitrary but the grading satisfies a one-sided non-annihilation condition on nonzero homogeneous elements.
-Under the respective hypotheses, if G is additionally torsion-free then every such idempotent lies in the principal component.
-The results generalize those of Bass and Burns from (unital) group rings to non-commutative, possibly non-unital G-graded rings, and are applied to semigroup-graded rings, Leavitt path rings, fractional skew monoid rings, partial skew group rings, and algebraic Cuntz-Pimsner rings.
+The paper shows that every nonzero central idempotent in a G-graded ring R has finite support group when G is abelian or when the grading satisfies a one-sided non-annihilation condition on nonzero homogeneous elements.
+Under these hypotheses, if G is torsion-free then every such idempotent lies in the principal component.
+The results generalize theorems of Bass, Burns, and Bovdi-Mihovski from group rings and crossed products to non-commutative, possibly non-unital graded rings, and are applied to semigroup-graded rings, Leavitt path rings, fractional skew monoid rings, partial skew group rings, and algebraic Cuntz-Pimsner rings.

 Significance.
-If the proofs are correct, the work supplies a useful extension of classical results on central idempotents to the setting of graded rings, including non-unital and non-commutative cases.
-The explicit applications to Leavitt path rings, Cuntz-Pimsner rings and related constructions demonstrate concrete utility in areas of current interest in ring theory and noncommutative algebra.
+If the derivations hold, the work supplies a useful extension of classical results on idempotents to a wider class of graded rings, including non-unital and non-commutative examples, with concrete applications that illustrate utility in contemporary ring-theoretic settings.

 Simulated Author's Rebuttal